ijacquez/tsra/doc/reference.rst

    ts_status ts_load_file(ts_interp *sc, const char *name);

 Loads and runs the given file.
-If there are no errors, it will return ``TS_OK`` and in case of errors ``TS_FOPEN_ERR`` or ``TS_FCLOSE_ERR``.
+If there are no errors it will return ``TS_OK`` and in case of errors ``TS_FOPEN_ERR`` or ``TS_FCLOSE_ERR``.

 ts_vec_len